rackerlabs/support-how-to/content/exchange/set-up-autodiscover-for-outlook.md

 ---
 permalink: set-up-autodiscover-for-outlook/
-audit_date:
+audit_date: '2019-04-02'
 title: Set up Autodiscover for Outlook
 type: article
 created_date: '2016-10-25'
 created_by: Aaron Medrano
-last_modified_date: '2016-11-25'
+last_modified_date: '2019-04-02'
-last_modified_by: Nate Archer
+last_modified_by: William Loy
 product: Microsoft Exchange
 product_url: exchange
 ---

-In order for certain features on your Exchange account to work with Outlook, you must set up your domain name with a special DNS record that points to the Rackspace Cloud Office Autodiscover server.
+You must configure your domain name with an [Autodiscover](https://support.rackspace.com/how-to/dns-record-definitions/#cname-record) record that points to the Rackspace Cloud Office Autodiscover server, in order for certain features on your Microsoft&reg; Exchange&reg; account to work with Outlook&reg;.

-**Note:** Autodiscover is not compatible with Outlook 2011, Outlook 2016, or Mac Mail when setting up an email account as POP or IMAP.
+**Note:** If you are troubleshooting issues connecting Outlook to Exchange by using Autodiscover please reference [Autodiscover connection issues](https://support.rackspace.com/how-to/autodiscover-connection-issues/) or [Microsoft account association issues](https://support.rackspace.com/how-to/microsoft-account-association-issues/) for information on troubleshooting Autodiscover connections.

-### Autodiscover outlook features
+### Outlook features enabled by using Autodiscover

-You must set up the Autodiscover record for your domain name in order to have the following Exchange features:
+Set up Outlook by using Autodiscover to enable the following Exchange features:

-- Free/busy information for calendar scheduling
+- View free or busy details for calendar scheduling

 - Out of office setup and management through Outlook